CourteousCoder/rpn-interpreter/README.md

 # Reverse Polish Notation Programming Language
-What started off as a RPN calculator because a turing-complete stack-based programming language.
+What started off as a RPN calculator became a turing-complete stack-based programming language.

 This was a lot of fun to implement, and I could keep iterating on it indefinitely if I had the time.
 Some of the next points of improvement I would make would be: